rbckman/gonzopi_build/README.md

 A short explanation of all the settings and why they are where they are.

 ### Film, scene, shot and take
 The idea of the workflow is: film only the essential, you can merge your shots of a scene and view it on the spot and do a retake if you need to fix something rather than filming a bunch and fixing it later while editing.
-When you get the hang of it there won't be not much editing later.
+When you get the hang of it there won't be much editing later.

 ### Dubbing
 If you press enter while you've highlighted the film name or a scene you'll be entering dub settings menu.
 (ADD:d:1.0/o:1.0) this indicates the volume of the (d)ub to the previous (o)riginal mix.
 So, for example if you want the dub volume to be 50% of the previous audio, the settings would look like this (ADD:d:0.5/o:1.0).
 A good all-around background music volume level is only 10% so it would look like this (ADD:d:0.1/o:1.0).
 The other setting is fade in and out in seconds (in: 0.5) (out: 1.0) whould be half a second in and a second out.
 Now if you press enter while the ADD is highlighted you'll be dubbing.
 You can change the settings later if you come back to the menu.